Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 Tyrannosaurus has appeared in Family Guy a few times.
 My favourite cutaway gag is in Stewie Griffin The Untold Story where Peter Griffin was once show to have had a pet Tyrannosaurus Rex

 The thing is you probably could teach a Tyrannosaurus tricks as they were more intelligent than cats and dogs.
 According to some experts they were more intelligent than even Lions.
-Thus you could have easily taught a T-Rex a trick or two provided you were brave enough to teach it tricks and provided it was not in a populated area.
+You would obviously have to be pretty brave to try and teach it tricks and make sure it was not in a populated area.

 This should be the plot for the next Christmas Doctor Who story.
 Steven Moffat please try and make this work as a story!